inblack67/Mongo-Multer/README.md

 ## Stack

-This is a fullstack web application which is built on top of MERN with Context API State Managment, Hooks, ES6+ syntax along with Materialize CSS as the UI and Multer File Upload Package.
+This is a fullstack web application which is built on top of MERN with Context API State Managment, Hooks, ES6+ syntax along with Materialize CSS as the UI and packages like Multer File Upload, GridFS, axios etc.

 ## Website
 Checkout my website for my other JavaScript works.
 [Explore](https://inblack67.netlify.app/)